stoneboat/2022-fall-536-project/README.md

 ### a.
 Collaborator list and Acknowledgement

-The markdown file is power by the online md editior [https://stackedit.io](https://stackedit.io/app#)
+The markdown file is powered by the online md editior [https://stackedit.io](https://stackedit.io/app#)

 The readme content is supported by the 535 course website [https://gitlab.com/purdue-cs536/fall-2022/public](https://gitlab.com/purdue-cs536/fall-2022/public)